 How Can It be Prevented?

 Scientific studies were conducted on how this waterborne disease can be prevented.
 According to research, Giardia can be killed by prolonged contact with chlorine.
-While, Cyclospora, since it is larger than Cryptosporidium, it can be effectively removed from water through filtration.
+While, Cyclospora, since it is larger than Cryptosporidium, can be effectively removed from water through filtration.

 However, it had been found out that Cryptosporidium is more resistant to chlorine.
 In addition, rapid filtration cannot ensure that Cryptosporidium will be removed from the water supplies.
 Indeed, we had been advancing technologically and in the pharmaceutical industry as well.
 Yet, there still is no known medication as to how the infected individual can be cured.